 Graves Mountain Lookout Tower

-The Great Depression of the 193o’s brought together federal, state and private forestry agencies in a common cause — protecting the nation’s woodlands against wildﬁre.
+The Great Depression of the 193o’s brought together federal, state, and private forestry agencies for a common cause — protecting the nation’s woodlands against wildﬁre.
 With the help of President Roosevelt’s Civilian Conservation Corps (CCC), lookout towers sprouted up across America.
 As time and funds permitted, log cabins were built for more permanent lookout quarters, and towers of varying heights replaced trees or platforms that had previously served as observation points.

-The Graves Mountain Lookout Tower, constructed during the early 1930’s in the Colville National Forest, actively functioned as a lookout station location for almost 50 years atop Graves Mountain.
+The Graves Mountain Lookout Tower, constructed during the early 1930s in the Colville National Forest, actively functioned as a lookout station location for almost 50 years atop Graves Mountain.
 Graves Mountain overlooks scenic Sherman Pass in Ferry County at an elevation of 5947 feet.
-It existed in its original form as a 75 foot high pole tower with a 6’x6’ log lookout cabin on top, and a small log cabin for living quarters on the ground below.
+It existed in its original form as a 75-foot high pole tower with a 6’x6’ log lookout cabin on top and a small log cabin for living quarters on the ground below.

 Lookouts were the backbone of our forest ﬁre protection system for nearly half a century.
 The daily routine of a lookout is an interesting story — the long hikes and long months (usually June through October) of solitude; days spent perched atop tall crow’s nests and wide-awake nights weathering horrendous windstorms; vast slopes carpeted with lovely wildﬂowers one day and a snow blizzard the next; deer and mountain goats at the doorstep, along with horseﬂies and gnats.
-In any event, the cozy little glass cubicles occupied the choicest view lots in the world.
+In any event, the cozy little glass cubicles occupied the choicest view in the world.